 QUICK ANSWER

-GRM equals property price divided by gross rent; use GRM when the question gives price and gross rent.
-Use cap rate when it gives NOI or operating expenses; the trap is mixing them, especially when monthly rent, annual rent, and expenses appear in the same stem.
+Use GRM when the Florida real estate exam gives price and gross rent.
+Use cap rate when it gives NOI or enough operating expenses to build NOI.
+The common trap is mixing gross rent, monthly rent, annual rent, expenses, and mortgage payments in the same stem.

 GRM and cap rate look related because both formulas turn rental income into a number you can compare across properties.
 On exam day, that similarity is exactly the trap.
 GRM starts with gross rent.
 Cap rate starts with NOI.